Nile (band): 2020s

-In July 2022, Sanders confirmed to Guitar World magazine that Nile has been working on their tenth studio album: "So far, we've got 10 songs written.
+In July 2022, Sanders confirmed to Guitar World magazine that Nile was working on their tenth studio album: "So far, we've got 10 songs written.
 We're probably going to do three more, and hopefully start recording by the end of the summer.
 Then we've got a European tour coming up in November/December, and after that, we've got to finish the record and hopefully get it out sometime early next year."

-In October 2022 Nile announced Julian Guillen would be joining the band on bass for the upcoming November/December European tour.
+In October 2022, Nile announced bassist Julian Guillen would join the band for a November/December European tour.

-On May 29, 2024, Nile released the song "Chapter for Not Being Hung Upside Down on a Stake in the Underworld and Made to Eat Feces by The Four Apes" from the album The Underworld Awaits Us All, which was released by Napalm Records on August 23, 2024.
+On May 29, 2024, Nile released the song "Chapter for Not Being Hung Upside Down on a Stake in the Underworld and Made to Eat Feces by The Four Apes" from the album The Underworld Awaits Us All, released by Napalm Records on August 23, 2024.

-In September 2025, before the band's The Underworld Awaits Tour in the United States, bassist/vocalist Dan Vadim Von announced on Instagram his departure from the band after two years in the lineup "to focus on other commitments".
+In early 2025, Nile co-headlined a US tour with Six Feet Under.
+The band played Maryland Deathfest that year.
+In September 2025, before the band's The Underworld Awaits Tour in the US with Cryptopsy, bassist/vocalist Dan Vadim Von announced on Instagram his departure from the band after two years in the lineup "to focus on other commitments".